TempoQuestInc/AceCAST-Docs/source/InstallationGuide.rst

 Installing the NVIDIA HPC SDK
 =============================

-AceCAST requires installation of the NVIDIA HPC SDK version 25.3.
-You can either follow the `NVHPC Installation Guide`_ (make sure to use the archived downloads page at `NVHPC 25.3 Downloads`_) or you can try our quick method below:
+AceCAST requires installation of the NVIDIA HPC SDK version 25.9.
+You can either follow the `NVHPC Installation Guide`_ (make sure to use the archived downloads page at `NVHPC 25.9 Downloads`_) or you can try our quick method below:

 .. important::
-   AceCAST v5.0.* uses the NVHPC SDK version 25.3.
+   AceCAST v4.3.0 and later uses the NVHPC SDK version 25.9.
 Previous versions of AceCAST required older versions of the NVHPC SDK.
 Users will need to install this newer version of the NVIDIA HPC SDK with the new version of AceCAST.

-**NVHPC v25.3 Quick Install:**
+**NVHPC v25.9 Quick Install:**

 .. tabs::